Smart meter: Abuse of dynamic pricing

 Smart meters allow dynamic pricing; it has been pointed out that, while this allows prices to be reduced at times of low demand, it can also be used to increase prices at peak times if all consumers have smart meters.
 Additionally smart meters allow energy suppliers to switch customers to expensive prepay tariffs instantly in case of difficulties paying.
 In the UK during a period of very high energy prices from 2022, companies were remotely switching smart meters from a credit tariff to an expensive prepay tariff which disconnects supplies unless credit has been purchased.
 While regulations do not permit this without appropriate precautions to help those in financial difficulties and to protect the vulnerable, the rules were often flouted.
 (Prepaid tariffs could also be levied without smart meters, but this required a dedicated prepay meter to be installed.)
-In 2022, 3.2 million people were left without power after running out of prepay credit.
+In 2022, 3.2 million people were left without power at some point after running out of prepay credit.